Aylore/Arabic-Voice-Interface-for-City-Operation-Center/README.md

 # Data Acquisition
-This model requires was trained on the [lrs2 dataset](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html) , but our goal was to finetune it and overfit the model on a specific agent of our chosen .
+This model requires was trained on the [lrs2 dataset](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html) , but our goal was to finetune it and overfit the model on a specific agent of our choice .

 * The agent recorded several videos of herself speaking to the camera , this step was done twice once on Arabic speech and once on English